-This report covers the low-intensity pre-treatment vegetation monitoring assessment performed on a non-native phreatophyte removal project submitted for the Rio Grande to the Greater Rio Grande Watershed Alliance.
+This report covers the low-intensity pre-treatment and post-treatment vegetation monitoring assessment performed on a non-native phreatophyte removal project submitted for the Rio Grande to the Greater Rio Grande Watershed Alliance.
 Following an explanation of monitoring methods, we will discuss background, observations, and assessment results for each project.